-If you look at the gospel according to Matthew as a musical piece and the first three chapters serve as the introduction to the piece, Matthew 3 is most definitely the crescendo moment.
-The opening chapters of Matthew quietly build the case — genealogy, failures, promises — then chapter 3 roars to a head with unmistakably aggressive language.
-Language that speaks loudly about the two main themes running through the entire book:
+If you look at the gospel according to Matthew as a musical piece and the first three chapters as the intro to the piece, Matthew 3 is most definitely the crescendo moment.
+Chapters 1 and 2 steadily build the case — genealogy, failures, promises — then chapter 3 roars to a head with unmistakably assertive language, language that declares the truth about humanity and the truth about Jesus.
+These themes, or melodies if you will, run through the entire book.

 1) The Truth about Humanity

-The leaders of Israel are called a "brood of vipers."
-The axe is at the root of the nation itself.
-The winnowing fork is in the Lord's hand.
-So John the Baptist shouts from the metaphorical rooftops: Repent.
-The King is here.
+The leaders of Israel are a "brood of vipers" (verse 7), an axe is at the root of the nation itself, and the winnowing fork is in the Lord's hand.
+So John the Baptist shouts from the metaphorical rooftops: Repent!
+The King is here!
 And His kingdom is at hand.
+Humanity is in desperate need of a savior, and John is making this clear to anyone within earshot.

 2) The Truth about Jesus

-The heavens open up, the Holy Spirit descends as a dove, and God himself speaks, saying, "This is my beloved Son, in whom I am well-pleased."
-It doesn't get any clearer than that.
-What started as a carefully laid out set of prophecies and family lists, has erupted into a declaration as loud as heaven itself.
+The heavens open, the Holy Spirit descends as a dove, and God speaks, "This is my beloved Son, in whom I am well-pleased" (verse 17).
+Is heaven every any more direct than this?
+The carefully laid out set of prophecies and family lists, erupts into a declaration as loud as heaven itself.

-But what actually moves me most, surprisingly enough, is the life of John the Baptist.
+But what actually moves me most, in Chapter 3, is reflecting on John the Baptist.

-Here is a giant of the faith.
 Consecrated before birth.
 Set apart.
-The man who saw the heavens open and the Spirit of God descend.
-The one who Jesus himself calls the greatest born of women.
-The one who clearly understands the truth about Jesus, going so far as to describe Him as One whose sandals he's not fit to untie.
+The one who Jesus calls the greatest born of women.
+The one who clearly understands the truth about Jesus.
 John even tries to prevent Jesus from engaging in the cleansing demonstration of baptism.
+This man witnessed the heavens opening and the Spirit of God descending.

-That’s strangely comforting.
-Because Jesus doesn't rebuke him, he reminds him.
-Jesus sends word to John with the same message John's already received.
+Notice Jesus' response.
+Jesus doesn't rebuke John, He reminds him the truth he knows and has already proclaimed.
 The blind see.
 The lame walk.
 The dead are raised.
 The poor hear good news.

-This is comforting because I've found myself to be in need of the same reminder in my own life — when my faith weakens, what strengthens me isn’t something new.
-It’s being reminded of what I already know is true.
+This is comforting because I've found myself to be in need of the same reminder in my own life.
+When my own faith weakens, what strengthens me isn’t something new, the comfort comes from being reminded of the truth I already know.